IgorColetoBueno/IgorColetoBueno/Resume.md

 > Skills: ASP.NET MVC · Azure DevOps Services · .NET Core · React.js · TypeScript · React Native · Microsoft SQL Server · PostgreSQL

 I worked as a full-stack developer on the following projects:
-- Mobile application and waste collection API: App React Native and Expo were developed to register waste collections at customers and also collection attempts integrated with the ERP Alpha Express software.
+- Mobile application and waste collection API: App React Native and Expo were developed to register waste collections at customers, and also collection attempts were integrated with the ERP Alpha Express software.
 The app uses a REST API built with .NET 3.1 to persist data and handle authentication.
-The database used was SQL Server;
+The database used was SQL Server.
 - Web system and API for vehicle checklists: Software in ASP.NET Web Pages to launch truck inspection forms, analytical reports, general registrations, and authentication.
 The web application uses a REST API built with .NET 5 to persist data and handle authentication.
 The database used was SQL Server.
 - Web system for employee evaluations in ASP.NET Web Pages to launch self-evaluation forms, analytical reports, general registrations, and authentication.
 The web application uses a REST API built with .NET 5 to persist data and handle authentication.
 The database used was SQL Server.